setu-hdip-data-sci-2024/programme-home-page/course.md

-# Higher Diploma in Computer Science 2024
+# Higher Diploma in Data Science 2024

  The ONLINE Higher Diploma in Science in Computer Science is a 24-month ICT Conversion Course designed to allow honours graduates from non-computing disciplines to acquire the industry-relevant ICT and software development skills, expertise and practical experience required to become suitable candidates for employment in the ICT domain in general and in software development in particular.